browserengineering/book/book/reflow.md

     y += child.h + (child.mt + child.mb if isinstance(child, BlockLayout) else 0)
 ```

-We also need to make sure that our layout objects don\'t do anything
-interesting in the constructor.
-The hope, after all, is to keep layout
+One final subtlety: I plan to keep layout objects around between
-objects around between reflows, and that means we won\'t call the
+reflows, and that means we won\'t call the constructor on reflow.
+So
-constructor on reflow.
-If we do anything interesting in the constructor,
+layout object can't read from the page in the constructor: the
-it won\'t get updated as the page changes.
-In block layout, the margin,
+constructor won\'t be re-run when the page changes.
+In block layout,
-padding, and border values are computed in the constructor; let\'s move
+the margin, padding, and border values are computed in the
-that computation into `layout1`.
-Plus, the `children` array is
+constructor; let\'s move that computation into `layout1`.
+Plus, the
-initialized in the constructor, but it\'s only modified in `layout1`.
+`children` array is initialized in the constructor, but it\'s only
+modified in `layout1`.
 Let\'s move that `children` array to `layout1`.

-These few changes are complex, and we\'ll be doing the same thing again
-for each of the other four layout types, so let\'s review what the code
-we\'ve written guarantees:
+Let's review the changes before executing them in the other layout
+modes:

 `layout1`